replicatedhq/troubleshoot/DEMO_WALKTHROUGH.md

 Support bundle written to support-bundle-2024-12-10T120000.tar.gz
 ```

-**What to say:**
-> "Notice how the LLM analyzer not only identified both issues but also understood the relationship between them.
-It recognized that the database OOM is the root cause that triggers the cascade of web app failures.
-Traditional analyzers would only report symptoms."

 ## Part 4: Re-analyze an Existing Bundle (3 minutes)

-**What to say:**
-> "One powerful feature is the ability to re-analyze existing bundles with different contexts or questions."

 ### Create an analyzer-only specification